Plan for Retirement Based on Lifestyle, Not Current Income

 A couple like Bobby and Barb, on the other hand, want the excitement of sailing to Italy, playing golf, taking art lessons, and traveling to a beachside villa.
 If you want to live like this couple, you’ll probably need to budget more than 15% towards retirement.

 If you're in Charley and Cathy's situation, and you plan to continue earning money in retirement, you likely won't be as dependent on your retirement savings.
 And if you’ve set up passive income streams, like Dylan and Debbie, you might not need to max out your 401(k) contribution each year.

 Figure out how much you want to spend, per year, in retirement.
 Multiply that by 25.
 That’s how much you should have saved in your retirement account.

-Remember: this is just a general rule of thumb.
-Personal finance is – well – personal.
-The amount you’ll need for retirement depends on a number of factors including your debt levels, your dependents, your health, your life expectancy, your tax obligations, your insurance needs, and other considerations.
+The amount you’ll need for retirement depends on a number of factors, including your debt levels, your dependents, your health, your life expectancy, your tax obligations, your insurance needs, and other considerations.